Bobbie Wickham: Life and character

 Roberta "Bobbie" Wickham is the daughter of Lady Wickham and the late Sir Cuthbert of Skeldings Hall, Herts.
 She is also the first cousin, once removed, of Mr. Mulliner, Lady Wickham being his cousin.
 She has bright red hair, which is sometimes styled into a shingle bob.
 Described as being built along the lines of Clara Bow, she is a slim, boyish-looking girl, who "resembled a particularly good-looking schoolboy who had dressed up in his sister's clothes".
 Bertie's Aunt Dahlia describes her as "a one-girl beauty chorus".
 Bobbie was educated at St. Monica's school at Bingley-on-Sea.
-She enjoys pranking others, and generally creates trouble, both intentionally and otherwise, in the stories she appears in.
+She enjoys pranks, and generally creates trouble, intentionally and accidentally.

 Bertie Wooster is in love with her in one story, "Jeeves and the Yule-tide Spirit", though Bertie's valet Jeeves does not think she would be a suitable partner for Bertie.
 Jeeves is concerned by her frivolous nature, as well as her vivid red hair, which he considers a dangerous sign.
-At first, Bertie ignores Jeeves's misgivings, but Bertie's feelings about Bobbie change after he discovers that he was a target of Bobbie's latest prank, which involved himself, Tuppy Glossop, and hot water bottles.
-However, Bertie remains friendly towards her and helps her with various tasks in later stories, as he feels that he can still be civil to her even though he is no longer in love with her.
+At first, Bertie ignores Jeeves's misgivings but Bertie's feelings about Bobbie change after he discovers that he was a target of Bobbie's latest prank, which involved him, Tuppy Glossop and hot water bottles.
+Bertie remains friendly towards her and helps her with various tasks in later stories, as he feels that he can still be civil to her even though he is no longer in love.
 In "Episode of the Dog McIntosh", Bobbie wants Bertie's help to sell a play written by her mother to the American producer, Mr. Blumenfeld.
 In "Jeeves and the Kid Clementina" she tells Bertie to return her cousin kid Clementina to school.
 As Clementina is out without permission, Bobbie tells Bertie to use a method involving a flower pot and string to sneak Clementina into school.
 These three short stories are collected in Very Good, Jeeves.